matej2/instagram-dm-webhook-service/README.md

-## This project is depreciated as the dependency's source code project (mgp25/instagram-php) has been deleted.
+## This project is depreciated as the dependency's source code (mgp25/instagram-php) has been deleted.

 # instagram-dm-webhook-service